On the Surjectivity of Certain Maps: Introduction and a brief survey

-Here in this article we prove three main results.
-We state the main results and open questions before summarizing the structure of the paper.
-The first main result concerns the surjectivity of the chinese remainder reduction map associated to a projective space of an ideal (refer to Definition~\ref{defn:GEQRE}) with a given comaximal ideal factorization which is stated as: \begin{theorem} Let $\R$ be a commutative ring with unity.
-Let $\mcl{I}=\mcl{Q}_1\mcl{Q}_2\ldots\mcl{Q}_k$ be a non-zero ideal, where $rad(\mcl{Q}_k)=\mcl{M}_k$ are pairwise distinct maximal ideals in $\R$.
-Then the chinese remainder reduction map associated to the projective space \equ{\mbb{PF}^{l+1}_{\mcl{I}} \lra \mbb{PF}^{l+1}_{\mcl{Q}_1} \times \mbb{PF}^{1+1}_{\mcl{Q}_2} \times \ldots \times \mbb{PF}^{1+1}_{\mcl{Q}_k}} is surjective. \end{theorem} We also give a counter example in Section~\ref{sec:CounterExample}, where the surjectivity does not hold in the case of projective spaces associated to a product of two prime ideals each of which cannot be expressed as a finite intersection of ideals whose radicals are pairwise distinct maximal ideals.
+~\\ The first main result concerns the surjectivity of the Chinese remainder reduction map associated to a projective space of an ideal (refer to Definition~\ref{defn:GEQRE}) with a given co-maximal ideal factorization which is stated as: \begin{theorem} Let $\R$ be a commutative ring with unity.
+Let $k\in \mbb{N}$.
+Let $\mcl{I}=\mcl{Q}_1\mcl{Q}_2\ldots\mcl{Q}_k$ be a non-zero ideal, where $rad(\mcl{Q}_i)=\mcl{M}_i,1\leq i\leq k$ are pairwise distinct maximal ideals in $\R$.
+Then the Chinese remainder reduction map associated to the projective space \equ{\mbb{PF}^{l+1}_{\mcl{I}} \lra \mbb{PF}^{l+1}_{\mcl{Q}_1} \times \mbb{PF}^{l+1}_{\mcl{Q}_2} \times \ldots \times \mbb{PF}^{l+1}_{\mcl{Q}_k}} is surjective (in fact bijective). \end{theorem} We also give counter Example~\ref{example:CounterExample} where the surjectivity does not hold in the case of projective spaces associated to a product of two prime ideals each of which cannot be expressed as a finite intersection of ideals whose radicals are pairwise distinct maximal ideals.